machal/cssmine-content/fallback-strategie-css3.md

 3. Detecting CSS Properties Support
 -----------------------------------

-Unfortunately, it is not possible to use a natural fallback for some proeprties.
+Unfortunately, it is not possible to use a natural fallback for some properties.
 The solution for older browsers is either to create a different user interface or apply a different code structure.